Where We've Won

 Voter’s Choice Act

-As part of our efforts to support innovative solutions to voting, we championed SB 450, the Voter’s Choice Act, which will make voting even easier in California.
+As part of our efforts to support innovative solutions to voting, we championed Senate Bill 450, the Voter’s Choice Act, which will make voting even easier in California.
 Starting in 2018, voters in participating counties will have the option of voting by mail, dropping off their ballot at secure drop boxes located around the county, or casting a ballot in-person at a Vote Center.

 Online Voter Registration and Election Day Registration